blabla1337/skf-flask/skf/markdown/knowledge_base/254-knowledge_base--change_password_destroy_concurrent_sessions--.md

 Whenever a user changes his password, the user should be granted the option to kill all other concurrent sessions.
-This countermessure helps to exclude potential attackers lifing on a hijacked session.
+This countermessure helps to exclude potential attackers living on a hijacked session.

 Note: Whenever users are granted the possibility to change their passwords,
       do not forget to make them re-authenticate or to use a form of step up